InRule/Samples/CONTRIBUTING.md

 For more information on DCO's, see https://github.com/probot/dco.
 The full text of the DCO is at https://developercertificate.org/.
+All commits must be signed off before your pull request can be processed.

 When you are ready to generate a pull request, either for preliminary review, or for consideration of merging into the project you must first push your local